 However, one option which is often under-discussed, but equally as vital in building a successful recruitment company, is a role in Learning and Development.

-So, here is 4 reasons why this could be an excellent next step in your career.
+So, here are four reasons why this could be an excellent next step in your career.

 A successful Learning and Development strategy should be at the centre of any successful business, in or out of the recruitment sector.
-Providing quality and individualised training for employees is the most effective way of ensuring their career progression and success, and, in turn, should be highly contributary to a better rate of long-term employee retention.
-Of course, this will not only improve the experience for current employees but will ensure that the best talent is continually attracted to the business.
+Providing quality and individualized employee training is the most effective way of ensuring their career progression and success, which will improve current employees’ experience and ensure that the best talent is continually attracted to the business.

 Therefore, should you choose to join the L&D team as the next step in your career, you will be learning skills that will not only offer progression within your current company, but will be highly desirable to other hiring managers, in and out of the recruitment sector.

-Whilst in a sales role, your success is important for your individual career, finances and the company, your contribution in an L&D role can have a much greater impact.
+In a sales role, your success is important for your career, finances, and the company, your contribution in an L&D role can have a significant impact.

-By providing the foundation and the opportunities for numerous individuals to become successful, you are, in turn, making a large impact on revenue generated and development of potential future leaders for the business.
-If successful, you will have a key role in carving what the company looks like for the next 2, 5, 10 years…and beyond.
+By providing the foundation and the opportunities for numerous individuals to become successful, you are, in turn, making an enormous impact on revenue generated and the development of potential future leaders for the business.
+If successful, you will have a key role in carving what the company looks like for the next 2, 5, 10 years, and beyond.

-Just as those who go into teaching speak of having a lasting impact on students’ lives, you will also be able to help others to see their potential.
-In doing so, you are providing them with the tools that they need to not only progress extremely quickly in their careers, but also to make life changing money.
-Unlike teachers, you will be there to see them reap the rewards of their success in quick turnaround, with some being able to put down a deposit on their first home before the age of 25.
-All as a direct result of you doing your job well.
+Just as those who go into teaching speak of having a lasting impact on students’ lives, you will also be able to help others see their potential.
+In doing so, you are providing them with the tools they need to progress extremely quickly in their careers and make life-changing money.
+Unlike teachers, you will be there to see them reap the rewards of their success in a quick turnaround, with some being able to put down a deposit on their first home before the age of 25—all as a direct result of you doing your job well.

-In choosing to move into a L&D role, you get all of the positives of being in this environment; with clear targets, fun competition and extraverted personalities still present in your day.
-The excitement that comes with colleagues ringing deals and novel incentives will still be in your life, as well as the other added benefits that come with influencing others’ development and career trajectory.
+In choosing to move into an L&D role, you get all of the positives of being in an environment with clear targets, fun competition, and extraverted personalities still present in your day.
+In addition, the excitement with colleagues ringing deals and novel incentives will still be in your life, as well as the other added benefits that come with influencing others’ development and career trajectory.